wilsonmar/wilsonmar.github.io/_posts/2017-03-03-python-install.md

    ### autoenv

-0. To automatically activate an vironment when you cd into it:
+0. To automatically activate an environment when you cd into it:

    <tt>brew install autoenv
    </tt>